jchome/PSP-SimpleGame/documentation/engine.md

 So, the collision detection for this agent is managed by a heavy method in this class.

-### Renderer
+### Display
-The renderer is the playground for agents, displayed to the user.
+The display is used to crezate the Welcome screen, the menu, and the playground for agents.
 It is the container, where each instance of agent have a position.
-Only one renderer is displayed (where the player is) and take the whole screen.
+Only one display is rendered in the screen of the console and takes the whole screen.

+Like written before, the Display class is extended in the Board class, to play the game, with the player's sprite.

-Each renderer where the user goes is loaded if it's not already done, and is stored in memory, keeping position of all agents.
-Like that, when the player goes from one renderer to another, agents have the same position than before.
-Agents are not updated in non-displayed renderers.
+Each Board where the user goes is loaded if it's not already done, and is stored in memory, keeping position of all agents.
+Like that, when the player goes from one board to another, agents have the same position than before.
+Agents are not updated in non-displayed boards.

 ### Widget
-The widget is not a part of the renderer, but is global to the game.
+The widget is not a part of the Board, but is global to the game.
 That's why each one is instantiated in the Game class.

+Examples of widgets:

 * The "Controller widget" is used to ask the user how the player have to interact with an agent.